altmp/altv-docs/articles/synchronization.md

 # Synchronization

-If a thing or entity is synchronized it means that if it the same on all clients and don't need manual afford.
+When a thing or entity is synchronized, it means it is the same on all clients and requires no manual synchronization.

 Here is an list of things that may be synchronized: